centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 You can further increase your store security by filtering allowed origins in the Checkout API plugin settings.
 [/notice-box]

 To read about and test the most commonly used endpoints, visit our [Swagger for Checkout API](https://docs.centra.com/swagger-ui/?api=CheckoutAPI).
+It also contains details of all data models used in Centra.

 [notice-box=readMore]
 Most of the concepts below are described in [Centra overview](/overview) chapters.
 It's worth reading before you dive into specifics of Checkout API implementation.